MushfiqPlabon/HomeSer/README.md

 - Admin capabilities to manage services and promote users
 - Reviews and ratings for services
 - Future-proofed for payment gateway integration
-- Enhanced UI/UX with improved typography andFontAwesome icons
+- Enhanced UI/UX with improved typography and FontAwesome icons

 ## Tech Stack